 In many parts of Canada, and Southern Ontario particularly, backwater valves are absolutely mandatory in homes.
 Many cities require all homes to have backwater valves and, in some places, more if you’re in a designated flood zone.

 The good news is many cities also offer rebate programs to help offset the costs of installing a backwater valve.
-The rebates will offer cash to homeowners who used certified plumbers to install necessary equipment and can reimburse people for up to 80% of the total cost.
+The rebates will offer cash to homeowners who used certified plumbers to install the necessary equipment and can reimburse people for up to 80% of the total cost.
 These rebates are often limited, however, so it’s best to take advantage of it now.

 In commercial and industrial buildings, the requirements are more complex and require a certified plumber for assessment.
 The devices you may need will be dependent on the type of building and your industry.
 Either way, a licensed commercial plumber in Toronto can help keep your building up to code while protecting it from backflow disasters.